 For instance, you get to see the most important pages that drive the most organic traffic for your competitor.
-Once you’ve identified them, you can then cover similar topics on your own site.
+Once you have identified them, you can then cover similar topics on your own site.

 Next, you can head over to the Keyword Gap section from the menu on your left and get more insights about the search terms used by your competitors.

 Semrush allows you to enter up to 5 domains in the Keyword Gap tool.
-You can start by entering your website, your competitor’s websites, selecting the Organic keywords option, and then clicking the ‘Compare’ button.
+You can start by entering your website and your competitor’s websites, selecting the Organic keywords option, and then clicking the ‘Compare’ button.